Paolo97Gll/Raytracer.jl/README.md

 usage: raytracer_cli.jl tonemapping [-a ALPHA] [-g GAMMA] [-h]
                         input_file output_file

+Apply tone mapping to a pfm image and save it to file.

 optional arguments:
   -h, --help         show this help message and exit